Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to create an automated traffic machine using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Automated Content Syndication Stage – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Stage – Summary

-Once your WordPress site and plugins have been expertly configured and set up, all you then have to do to automatically begin attracting new traffic is add new content regularly.
+Once you have your WordPress site and plugins set up and expertly configured, all you need to do then to automatically generate traffic is publish new content on a consistent basis.

-If you need endless ideas for posting content on your website or blog, then subscribe to our FREE email training course on content marketing here:
+If you need help coming up with ideas for posting content on your site, then subscribe to our FREE email training course on content marketing here:

-Once you have configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is addressed in the next section of our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is explained in the next section of our series.